 About

-I am an Associate Professor (Senior Lecturer) of Organizational Behaviour at Kingston Business School.
-I am also a British Academy Innovation Fellow, working in partnership with The Fragrance Foundation UK.
+I am Associate Professor of Innovation Management at SPRU, within the University of Sussex Business School.
+Most recently, I was a British Academy Innovation Fellow, working in partnership with The Fragrance Foundation UK.

-Previously, I was a Junior Research Fellow in the Department of Management & Entrepreneurship at Imperial College Business School, an Affiliate Fellow of the Data Science Institute at Imperial College London, and a Visiting Lecturer at ESMT Berlin.
+Previously, I was a Senior Lecturer in Organizational Behavior at Kingston Business School; a Junior Research Fellow in the Department of Management & Entrepreneurship at Imperial College Business School and an Affiliate Fellow of the Data Science Institute at Imperial College London; and a Visiting Lecturer at ESMT Berlin.

 I am also an alumna and current affiliate of the Oxford University Centre for Corporate Reputation at Saïd Business School, University of Oxford.
 I earned a Ph.D. in Management (Organisational Behaviour) and an MSc.Res. in Organisational & Social Psychology from the London School of Economics and Political Science, and an A.B. (cum laude) in Psychology from Harvard College.